jjmcoconut/amethst/content/Master Course/Paper Reviews/Double Counting in Supply Chain Carbon Footprinting.md

 ### Deep Dive: The Complexity of Carbon Footprinting in Supply Chains

 Today, we’re tackling one of the trickiest parts of carbon footprinting—how multiple companies share responsibility for the same emissions.
-How do we measure that fairly?
-And how do we actually encourage everyone to reduce their impact when the responsibility isn’t just one company’s burden?
-This is a big deal.
-Companies are under increasing pressure to be sustainable.
-Think about major retailers like Walmart and Tesco.
-Walmart set a goal to cut 20 million metric tons of greenhouse gases across their entire supply chain.
-Tesco, on the other hand, aims to be completely carbon neutral by 2050.
-Ambitious goals.
-But achieving them is not as simple as just measuring emissions and cutting them.
-That’s where today’s discussion comes in.
-The Problem: Shared Responsibility and Double Counting To guide our discussion, we’re looking at a fascinating paper called Double Counting in Supply Chain Carbon Footprinting.
+To guide our discussion, we’re looking at a paper called Double Counting in Supply Chain Carbon Footprinting.
 The researchers built a mathematical model to explore this issue.
 And it all comes down to a fundamental question: How do we fairly assign responsibility for shared emissions?

-And once we figure that out, how do we motivate companies to actually take action, instead of just pointing fingers?
 Let’s break it down.

 ### Joint Production of Emissions – What Does That Mean?

 Think about this: multiple companies influence the emissions from a single process—even if they’re not directly involved.
 This happens all the time in modern supply chains.
 Let me give you a real-world example.

-Example 1: Construction Industry
+### Construction Industry

-Imagine a company that manufactures prefabricated roof trusses.
+Imagine a company that manufactures roof trusses.
 They use advanced engineering to minimize wood waste, which helps the builder save money on materials and labor.
 But here’s the catch:
 - The supplier has to invest in higher upfront costs for better engineering.
 - The builder benefits from lower waste and faster construction.
 Both the supplier and the builder influence the emissions from the same process—building the roof.
 So, who’s responsible for those emissions?

-Example 2: Paint Manufacturers
+### Paint Manufacturers

 Let’s switch industries—paint manufacturing.
 Many companies are moving from solvent-based paints to water-based paints to reduce emissions.
 Sounds great, right?
 But there’s a trade-off.
 - The paint supplier reduces emissions.
 - The customer—the person using the paint—might have to buy all new equipment because water-based paints can be more corrosive.